 That’s right, you pay per person clicking on your ads, not just viewing or a flat fee for the ad placement.
 This means you only pay for qualified traffic coming to your website instead of posting on a job website and hoping that someone notices your opening.

-In short, you pay for qualified applicants, which is why it’s even more crucial to create a high-quality, well-targeted ad on social media than on regular job market websites.
+In short, you pay for qualified applicants, which is why creating a high-quality, well-targeted ad on social media is even more crucial than on regular job market websites.

 The game to attract talents has changed.
 Plus, with so many openings across different roles and industries, we need to compete with more prominent companies to hire the dream team.
 That’s why standing out as an employer is now more critical than ever, and placing an opening on job portals may not work as it used to be.